 This last step can come at any point during the sale.
 It comes when the customer clearly explains that he is not ready to make a purchase today.
 Be sure to exchange your contact information and acquire an email address and phone number.

 If you can, it’s best to understand his pain points before he leaves.
 You can contact him directly once you’ve found a vehicle that solves those problems or when a better deal is available.

 The one idea behind car sales tips: closing a deal doesn’t need to be complicated

 In car sales, persuasion is not a form of manipulation or convincing.
-If anything, it’s helping the customer realize what his needs are and what car will meet those needs.
+If anything, it’s helping the customer realize his needs and what car will meet them.
 For many customers, the buying decision is 85% complete before they reach the dealership.
 They’ve done enough research and know what they’re looking for.
 The only thing you need to do is provide quality service, genuine advice, and guidance.
-Don’t forget, if you need to follow up with a lead, be sure to use an automotive CRM software like AutoRaptor to keep you focused and on schedule.
+Don’t forget, if you need to follow up with a lead, use an automotive CRM software like AutoRaptor to keep you focused and on schedule.